Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

-\noin where $B_{n/p}$ is a suitable, possibly vector valued, pseudodifferential operator of order $n/p$, and where the constant $\alpha_{n,p}$ is best, i.e. it cannot be replaced by a higher constant.
-Here $F$ runs through an appropriate subspace of $W^{n/p,p}$ where $B_{n/p}$ is invertible.
+\noin where $B_{d}$ is a suitable, possibly vector-valued, pseudodifferential operator of order $d$, and where the constant $\alpha_{d}$ is best, i.e. it cannot be replaced by a larger constant.
+Here $F$ runs through an appropriate subspace of $W^{d,n/d}$ where $B_{d}F\neq0$.

-Estimate (0.3) was first studied in the case $p=n$ by Trudinger [Tr] and later by Aubin [Au2], who showed that $e^F$ is locally integrable if $F\in W^{1,n}$.
-The first sharp result is due to Moser [Mos1] on domains of $\R^n$, later extended to operators of higher order and general $p$ by Adams [Ad].
-On the sphere, the first result is by Moser himself [Mos2], in the case $n=p=2$ and for and general compact Riemannian manifolds of dimension $n$, and operators of arbitrary order the best optimal inequality is due to Fontana [F].
-The operators involved there were either integer powers of the Laplace Beltrami operators, or gradients ot those powers; in particular for (0.3) in the case $p=2$ we get:
+In the case of bounded domains of $\Rn$ the first sharp result is due to Moser [Mo1], who obtained (0.3) with best constant in the case $d=1$ and $B_1=\nabla$, for $F\in W_0^{1,n}(\Omega)$.
+Earlier, Trudinger [Tr] proved a similar inequality, without best constant, with $\|\nabla F\|_n$ replaced by $\|F\|_n+\|\nabla F\|_n$, for $F\in W^{1,n}(\Omega)$.
+Adams [Ad] found the sharp version of Moser's inequality for higher order gradients $B_k=\nabla^k$, and $F\in W_0^{k,n/k}(\Omega)$.
+A few years later, Fontana [F] extended Moser's and Adams' results to arbitrary compact manifolds without boundary.
+Since then, and up to recent times, many authors worked on other extensions and generalizations of Moser's result, often motivated by problems in conformal geometry and nonlinear PDE.